Updating Your Mid-Century House?

 It took years and years to save enough for the hefty down payment demanded by the banks on even a modest house.
 Many people simply could never do it.

-So, the most that young post-war families looked forward to was just something clean and decent to rent.
-Home-ownership was something most considered completely out of reach until much later in life, if at all.
+Homeownership was considered completely out of reach until much later in life, if at all.

 But, for once (and perhaps the last time) Congress was leagues ahead of the American public.

-For the first time ever, the average working guy – the policeman, the electrician, the bus driver, the teacher, the line worker – could own a home – and a solid, well built, home that could not, by government edict, cost more than $10,000.
+For the first time ever, the average working guy – the policeman, the electrician, the bus driver, the teacher, the line worker – could afford to own a home – and a solid, well built, home that could not, by government edict, cost more than $10,000.

 Millions of families who never even dreamed of homeownership suddenly found themselves in the market for a new house.

-Housing demand, already gigantic, simply exploded.
+Housing demand, already enormous, simply exploded.

 With a keen 20/20 hindsight over three-quarters of a century later, we can clearly see the many problems caused by the mass post-war migration to suburbia: the sprawl, the highway congestion, the pollution, our growing dependence on foreign oil, the row upon row of almost identical tract houses.